|Born: August 12, 1988

 Tabata bounced back well, putting up the best hitting numbers of his career.
 He started the season more or less in a RF platoon with Travis Snider.
 As Snider’s hitting tailed off, Tabata got more of the playing time, until he missed all of June with a strained oblique.
 After he returned, he played right more or less regularly until Starling Marte got hurt in mid-August, at which point Tabata took over in left.
 With Marte back and Marlon Byrd in right, he served only as a pinch hitter in the post-season.
 Overall, he hit the ball with more authority than he had previously.
 In his first three years, his ISO remained just above .100, but it was .147 in 2013.
 He hit the fewest groundballs and most line drives of his career, and his infield hit percentage rose sharply after a two-year decline.
 His defense also improved, at least according to UZR, but the Pirates still replaced him for late-inning defense at times.

-The Pirates are expected to search for a right fielder in the off-season, including trying to bring back Byrd.
-If he can continue at his 2013 level, Tabata is a perfectly reasonable option, but there’s also his propensity for injury to consider.
+If he can continue at his 2013 level, Tabata is a perfectly reasonable option in right, but there’s also his propensity for injury to consider.
 With Gregory Polanco on the way, Tabata is likely to be a fourth outfielder in the long run anyway.
+The Pirates didn’t acquire a right fielder during the off-season, so Tabata went into the spring as the favorite to win the job.
+Snider had a good spring, though, and Tabata didn’t, so at the start of the season it looked as though Snider would get the majority of the playing time.

 2017: $6,500,000 (team option, $250,000 buyout)